tajmone/polygen-docs/docs-src/README.md

 >
 > We're looking for a replacement tool to enable using the watch scripts again (see [Issue #19](https://github.com/tajmone/polygen-docs/issues/19)).

+### Dart Sass

+In order to build the [`assets/polyman.css`][polyman.css] stylesheet you'll need to install [Dart Sass] on your system.

+The easiest way to install Dart Sass on Windows is to install the [Sass Chocolatey Package] using the [Chocolatey GUI] package manager.

+> __NOTE__ — Early versions of this repository (`v1.1.0`) relied on [Ruby Sass], which reached its end of life in March 2019.
+> We switched to [Dart Sass] in August 2020; so beware that if you checkout commits prior to the switch to Dart Sass the old `assets/SASS-BUILD.bat` and `assets/SASS-WATCH.bat` scripts won't work with the Dart implementation of Sass.

 # Credits

-The creation of Polygen documents reuses some third party resources, all comptabile with the GPLv2 license.
+The creation of Polygen documents reuses some third party resources, all compatible with the GPLv2 license.

 For a full list of credits, and their licenses, see: